mcctv/speech_recognition/README.rst

 Installing
 ----------
-First of First
+First of First ,
-sudo apt-get install -qq python python-dev python-pip build-essential swig libpulse-dev sudo pip install pocketsphinx
+`` sudo apt-get install -qq python python-dev python-pip build-essential swig libpulse-dev`` .
+`` sudo pip install pocketsphinx`` .

 First, make sure you have all the requirements listed in the "Requirements" section.